whelan-low/tp/docs/DeveloperGuide.md

 ## **Appendix: Planned Enhancements**
 ## Planned Enhancements

-1. Standardise the error messages (especially regarding teams).
+### Standardise the error messages (especially regarding teams).
+**Current implementation**
-   - Currently, some of our error messages may lead to confusion in team names, as the error message might append `Team` before the team name, which might confuse the user on whether the team name is `1` or `Team 1`, for example.
+1. Currently, some of our error messages may lead to confusion in team names, as the error message might append `Team` before the team name, which might confuse the user on whether the team name is `1` or `Team 1`, for example.
    <br>

+**Proposed enhancement(s)**
+1. Make the error messages more clear in highlighting the 'true' team name.

+---

-2. /delete_all_classes command to delete all classes from a specified module
+### /delete_all_classes command to delete all classes from a specified module
+**Current implementation**
-  - Currently, there is no way to delete all classes from a specified module quickly, as we have to delete them one by one.
+1. Currently, there is no way to delete all classes from a specified module quickly, as we have to delete them one by one.

+**Proposed enhancement(s)**
-  - Different from /delete_module as this command deletes the module itself too, but /delete_all_classes would leave the module itself intact.
+1. A /delete_all_classes command could be implemented to help support this feature.
+This is different from /delete_module as this command deletes the module itself too, but /delete_all_classes would leave the module itself intact.

+---

-3. Support for more tutorial class name formats
+### Support for more tutorial class name formats
+**Current implementation**
-  - Currently, our system only supports tutorial class names with 1 letter followed by 2 digits (e.g. `T01`).
+1. Currently, our system only supports tutorial class names with 1 letter followed by 2 digits (e.g. `T01`).
 This could result in errors when trying to use a valid tutorial class name (such as `DTk1234`'s `TO43` or `CS2101`'s `SG15`)

+**Proposed enhancement(s)**
+1. Support as many types of tutorial class name types as possible, especially the more common ones.
+<br> Examples: 2 letters + 2 digits (e.g. `TO43`), 1 letter + 1 digit (e.g. `T5`)

 ---

 ### Name value regular expression (regex) validation improvements